- Crash, exit or high CPU usage when right-clicking certain files

 Directory Opus 10.1.0.2 and above automatically blacklist the LibreOffice shell extension to avoid this problem.

 There have been reports from a couple of users that the Alcohol CD writing/mounting software can cause Opus to crash when viewing directories with ISO files in them.
-If you have Alcohol installed and the crash only seems to happen with directories containing .iso files then this may be your culprit.
+If you have Alcohol installed and the crash only seems to happen with directories containing .iso files, try disabling the related shell extensions to see if they were involved.

 Right-click Context Menus: If you are experiencing problems when opening right-click context menus, rather than when viewing directories, then you should read the separate FAQ entry about that issue.